Parsa-Rajabi/cpsc-2350/assignment-lab-details.md

 - Project Milestone 1: `P1_AI_Declaration_Parsa_Rajabi_301234567.pdf`

+### Penalties

+- Failing to submit the PDF version of AI declaration form to github will result in a -25% penalty for that assignment/lab/project milestone.
+- Failing to adhering to the naming convention for the PDF file will result in a -5% penalty for that assignment/lab/project milestone.
+- Failure to submit the AI declaration form will be considered a violation of AI course policy.
+More details about the AI-usage course policy can be found [here](https://parsa-rajabi.github.io/cpsc-2350/ai-policy).

 <!-- ### Canvas

 All course content include assignments, labs etc. will need to be submitted on Canvas via the [assignment tab](https://canvas.sfu.ca/courses/79650/assignments).
 Not submitting on Canvas will be considered as a missed assignment/lab, which will result in a 0 grade for that assignment/lab.
 Follow the instructions below to understand how to use GitHub classroom. -->